magaldima/magaldima/README.md

 ## I'm a student, engineer, and entreprenuer

+- Im the Founding Engineer at [Chariot](https://www.givechariot.com/) where we on a mission to change the way people give.

-- I led a team of engineers at BlackRock where I helped build Aladdin Wealth.
+- Previously, I led a team of engineers at BlackRock where I helped build Aladdin Wealth.

 - I studied Electrical and Computer Engineering at Cornell University.